 My answer is to say that everyone can draw or collage or paint.
 Art needn't be about just any one thing.
 Art can be a mix of all kinds of creative ideas flowing together.

 People who write in a diary don't expect or even want their diary to be published.
 They write for their own pleasure and relaxation.

 We learn as we are creating; we are making interesting mistakes!
 Nothing is ever lost.

-I am likely to give up when my art is in the ugly stage, a part of the process that simply seems to be daunting for many artists.
+I try not to give up when my art is in the ugly stage, a part of the process that simply is daunting for me.

 What would it take to get you started?

 1. You don't need an art journal.
 But if this is what makes you feel good to get started then by all means, buy yourself a journal.
 Strathmore makes an excellent Mixed Media Visual Journal with 140 lb vellum finish but this is only one of many different types of journals.
 You will have to find which journal works best for you.